reeshuffled/reeshuffled.github.io/_posts/2024-12-11-Romance-Is-Necessarily-Exclusive.md

 ## How can we define romance?

 I think that romance is not "real" in the sense that it exists mind independently, but that doesn't really matter because it does exist for the person who thinks it.
+* In this way, platonic vs romantic differentiation is possible, but it just varies between people.

-In this way, I believe that romance is a personally defined niche of actions reserved for a certain person/people.
+I believe that romance is a personally defined niche of actions reserved for a certain person/people.
+* The reservation for certain people is what makes it special (necessarily exclusive).
+    * Exclusivity does not mean just for one person, but it can be.
 * While romance is certainly socially constructed/mediated, more than anything it is personally constructed.
+    * Personal preferences, dreams, internal narratives that have been informed by social conditions, but are very individually dependent.
     * The idea of staying together forever, being interdependent, building a life together, working through issues are all examples of actions that are commonly included in romance.
-* The reservation for certain people is what makes it special.

 The niche of actions is maintained by personal boundaries.
+* The personal boundaries are what make romance special/exclusive compared to other things.
+    * Scarcity = specialness/value
 * It depends on what is special/saved for your partner/romantic prospects.
     * Some people only want to cuddle, have sex, live with, and/or have children with someone that they are romantically involved with.
 * It could be also be a level of influence or consideration that you give the other person in your life.